 Are commercial or industrial hazardous facilities at parcel or within visual sight?
 No Comment: Are there signs of underground storage tanks?
 No Comment: Are above-ground tanks >10 gallons present?
 If Yes, also state condition.
-Yes A 23-gallon approximately propane gas tank is used for residential purposes, like cooking, in the applicant's house, North of the site location - Option A. Are 55-gallon drums present?
+No Comment: Are 55-gallon drums present?
 If Yes, also state condition.
 No Comment: Are abandoned vehicles or electrical equipment present?
-Yes There is an ice cream fridge trailer in the site location, Option A. This container is going to be used as a storage container for the
+No Comment:

-ENVIRONMENTAL FIELD ASSESSMENT FORM ReGrow
+ENVIRONMENTAL FIELD ASSESSMENT FORM

 Is other potential environmentally hazardous debris on the parcel?
 No Comment: Is there non-environmentally hazardous debris on the parcel?
 No Comment: Are any leaks, soil stains, or stressed vegetation present associated with any of the above or separately?
-No Comment: Are there any pungent, foul or noxious odors?
+Yes Comment: burn stain from debris, evidence of burned paper Are there any pungent, foul or noxious odors?
 No Comment: Are there any potentially hazardous trees that could fall?
 No Comment: Are any bird nests visible?
 No Comment: Are there any animal burrows visible?
 No Comment: